G-Pasko/Corsework-CSE-13-/midterm/MIDTERM.md

 I set two variables (num1 and num2) to 1.
 I'll append num1.
 If n == 1 ill return the array.
 I'll then append num2 and if n == 2 return the array.
 Then Ill make a for loop and I will declare a temp var to be the sum of the two 1's, append that value to the array, set num1 to value of num 2, sest num 2 to value of sum (temp). return array at the end.
+This works becasue it uses the last two values in the fib sequence to create the third then uses that new value for the next position in the sequence.

 ## problem 2